A Viral Skin Outbreak That Can Now Be Treated Painlessly, Quickly, and Inexpensively

 Molluscum is a member of the pox family of viruses.
 This family includes cowpox virus and the human smallpox virus.
-Other skin conditions that may seem similar to molluscum contagiosum include chickenpox, warts, lichen planus, and basal cell skin cancer.
+Other skin conditions that may seem similar to MC include chickenpox, warts, lichen planus, keratosis pilaris, and atopic dermatitis.
 (Indeed, the fact that many conditions can appear similar to molluscum underscores the importance of consulting one’s physician.)

 Pox viruses are notorious for their ability to evade the host’s immune system by both active and passive mechanisms, and this helps explain why molluscum can persist so long — sometimes years.

 How Do You Contract It?

 Molluscum is common in children.
 In fact, it’s probably the most common unheard-of skin condition around!
 If your child has MC, you become an overnight expert; if you child never gets it, you probably will never hear of it.

 The infection occurs when a child comes into direct contact with the virus, usually from another infected child, who may or may not show symptoms.
 Unlike a cold or flu, the transmission of molluscum contagiosum is not airborne.

 You can also contract this conditon through contact with an infected wet surface, such as poolside furniture, toys, or even a recently used towel.
 The most frequent sites of infection are the abdomen, arms and legs, but it is also commonly seen on the face, armpits and hands.
 In fact, molluscum contagiosum can spread to any part of the body, except the palms of the hands, soles of the feet and scalp.

 Persons with weakened immune systems, such as due to AIDS, may experience MC that proves highly resistant to treatment.